Noah Hanifin Game Preview: Flames vs. Sabres

 Hanifin Stats vs. the Sabres in 2022-23

-- The Sabres ranked 26th in goals against, conceding 297 total goals (3.6 per game) in league play.
+- Defensively, the Sabres gave up 297 total goals (3.6 per game) to rank 26th in NHL action.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.